Runners Have An Increased Chance of Developing Plantar Fasciitis

 Key Takeaways

-As one of the most common injuries afflicting about a third of runners, plantar fasciitis has a great impact on runners across the world.
+As one of the most common injuries, affecting about a third of runners, plantar fasciitis has a significant impact on runners worldwide.
 If you’re suffering from it, consider seeing a physiotherapist who treats musculoskeletal sports injuries with shockwave physiotherapy to get you back on your feet faster.

-By combining traditional and the latest therapies, HelloPhysio’s physiotherapists can help relieve plantar fasciitis pain and reactivate cell growth to promote collagen synthesis in the heel so that you can return to running and training without a constant stabbing or dull ache.
+By combining traditional and the latest therapies, HelloPhysio’s physiotherapists can help relieve plantar fasciitis pain and reactivate cellular growth to promote collagen synthesis in the heel, so you can return to running and training without a constant stabbing or dull ache.

-Contact us today to arrange a session with a senior physiotherapist to discuss a targeted plantar fasciitis treatment plan.
+Contact us today to arrange a session with a senior physiotherapist to discuss a targeted treatment plan for plantar fasciitis.